zonaro/wallpaperhaven_cc/README.md

-# WallpaperHaven
+# WallHaven

-This is a Flutter app that allows users to browse and download high-quality wallpapers from [WallpaperHaven](https://wallpaperhaven.com/).
+This is a Flutter app that allows users to browse and download high-quality wallpapers from [WallHaven](https://wallhaven.com/).

 ## Features